AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/synergy/setting-up.md

 Once you have created a surface in Titan, you need to match it to the Ai surface.
-Click on the Link button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click **"Link to new Surface"** to automatically create a new surface and link to it).
+Click on the Link button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click
+<strong>"Link to new Surface"</strong> to automatically create a new surface and link to
+it).

 ![Synergy Settings Window linking a screen](/docs/images/Synergy-Settings-Window-linking-a-screen.png)